-All fish species or specie groups collected from Big Bear Lake and used in advisory development were analyzed for mercury (as a measure of methylmercury) as well as the legacy pesticides chlordanes, dieldrin, DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]), PCBs, and selenium.
-Common Carp and Largemouth Bass were additionally analyzed for the legacy pesticide toxaphene, and Common Carp were further analyzed for PBDEs.
-Among the chemicals analyzed in fish tissue samples from Big Bear Lake, only mercury and PCB levels were sufficiently high to impact consumption advice.
-For this reason, levels of other contaminants are not shown in this report.
+All fish species collected from Legg Lake and used in advisory development were analyzed for mercury (as a measure of methylmercury).
+Channel Catfish, Common Carp, and Largemouth Bass were also analyzed for the legacy pesticides: chlordanes, dieldrin, DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]), PCBs, selenium, and toxaphene.
+Common Carp and Largemouth Bass were further analyzed for PBDEs.